okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/enrollmentqrcodeintegrationsteps.md

-### 1: Initiate the sign-in choose Okta Verify as the authenticator
+### 1: Initiate the sign-in and choose Okta Verify as the authenticator

 First, the user initiates the user sign-in with username and password and chooses Okta Verify as the authenticator to enroll in.
 Follow the steps in [Initiate sign in for Okta Verify enrollment](#initiate-sign-in-for-okta-verify-enrollment), to learn more about how to integrate these steps.